 Complaints over separatist views of new British Sikh BBC presenter

-Several members of the Indian diaspora have expressed concern and complained to the BBC over the alleged “pro-Khalistan separatist views” of a new British Sikh presenter who recently joined its Asian Network lineup.
+Several members of the Indian diaspora have expressed concern and complained to the British Broadcasting Corporation (BBC) over the alleged “pro-Khalistan separatist views” of a new British Sikh presenter who recently joined its Asian Network lineup.

-Jaspreet Kaur, a writer and teacher, began hosting ‘Asian Network Chill’ weekly at the British Broadcasting Corporation earlier this month.

 “As an author, poet, teacher and new mum, I know how hard it can be to slow down.
 But hopefully if you catch my new Chill Show, you’ll feel inspired to step back, slow down, be present and more mindful.
 I’ll be exploring interesting new ways to look after our wellbeing whilst listening to the best soothing tunes,” she said.